okta/okta.github.io/_source/_docs/api/resources/oauth2.md

 client_id       | The client ID generated as a part of client registration.
 This is used in conjunction with the *client_secret* parameter to authenticate the client application. | String |
 client_secret   | The client secret generated as a part of client registration.
 This is used in conjunction with the *client_id* parameter to authenticate the client application. | String |

-> Native applications do not store and should not providee `client_secret`.
+> Native applications do not store and should not provide `client_secret` (see [Section 5.3.1 of the OAuth 2.0 spec](https://tools.ietf.org/html/rfc6819#section-5.3.1)).
 They can revoke a token by supplying `client_id`.

 ##### Response Parameters
 {:.api .api-response .api-response-params}

-A successful revocation produces an empty response with an HTTP response code of 200.
-To avoid leaking information, Okta produces a success response if asked to revoke an invalid, expired, or revoked token.
+A successful revocation is denoted by an empty response with an HTTP 200.
+Note that revoking an invalid, expired, or revoked token is a success so information isn’t leaked.

 ##### Token Authentication Methods